rnakato/SSP/README.md

 For example, if you downloaded SSP into the $HOME/my_chipseq_exp directory, type:

     export PATH = $PATH:$HOME/my_chipseq_exp/SSP/bin

+### 2.5 Docker image

+SSP and DROMPA are also probatively available on Docker Hub.

+To obtain a docker image for SSP and DROMPA, type:

+    docker pull rnakato/ssp_drompa

 # 3. Usage
 ### 3.1.
 Options